gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   which version of GNAT built that file because it contains either :code:`GNAT` or :code:`GNAT-LLVM`.

+  You can also explicitly select GNAT LLVM in your existing GPR project file by adding :code:`for Toolchain_Name("Ada") use "GNAT_LLVM";`

 .. only:: PRO

     If your project uses one of the libraries packaged with the GCC